canonical/penpot-operator/README.md

 design tool for design and code collaboration in your systems.

-This charm simplifies the configuration and maintenance of penpot across a range of environments, allows designers can create stunning designs, interactive prototypes, design systems at scale, while developers enjoy ready-to-use code and make their workflow easy and fast.
+This charm simplifies the configuration and maintenance of penpot across a range of environments, allowing designers to create stunning designs and interactive prototypes, design systems at scale, and make their workflow easy and fast with ready-to-use code.

 ## Get started
 In this section, we will deploy the penpot charm.